FLORIDA CRACKER HISTORY

 “PUNTA RASSA”

 Punta Rassa has a history dating back to 1513 when Ponce De Leon first came ashore.
 The location was named “Punta Rassa” (Spanish for “smooth or flat point”) by the Spanish Conquistadors in the mid-16th century, who unloaded cattle in the area.
 It later became a cattle shipping town in the 1800’s.
-Florida cattle were loaded on boats docked at Punta Rassa and then were shipped to Cuba.
+Florida cattle were loaded on boats docked at Punta Rassa and were then shipped to Cuba.

 Source: PuntaRassa.org